By Linda Lee

 The reds were so “high” in the era of early color television that the poinsettias nearly burned through television sets and into the homes of defenseless Americans.
 By the early 1960s, every church seemed to have sprouted poinsettias for Christmas.

-And now in 2019 leading to 2020, these colorful poinsettias decorate our hallways, tables and mantles as well as stores and restaurants.
+And now, these colorful poinsettias decorate our hallways, tables and mantles as well as stores and restaurants.
 Modern technology also offers an array of colors so that through the icy winter months we can have color in our homes that doesn’t come from plastic.